IshMSahni/SYSC3303_Project_L1_G1/README.md

 - Manages the outputs/inputs on each floor relative to the position of the elevator and people waiting on the floor
 - Initializes the program (main method located in Floor_System)
 - Note that Floor_System constructor has been created for JUnit Testing only.
+- allPeople array has been changed to an ArrayList in order to accommodate for the iteration 2 requirements.

 ### Floor.java
 - Creates floors of the building for a Person to be located on/have a destination to